 Vitamin D is not strictly a vitamin.
-A vitamin is a compound that cannot be produced by the body and since vitamin D is produced in the skin as a result of exposure to sunlight, this is why vitamin D is more accurately described as a hormone.
-Although we are capable of producing vitamin D, we rarely manufacture sufficient levels due to the latitude we live in and the fact that we constantly being told to wear sunscreens which of course block sunlight.
+A vitamin is a compound that cannot be produced by the body and since vitamin D is produced in the skin, as a result of exposure to sunlight, it is more accurately described as a hormone.
+Although we are capable of producing vitamin D, we rarely make sufficient levels due to the latitude we live in and the fact that we constantly being told to wear sunscreens, which of course block sunlight.

 Numerous studies indicate the link between healthy vitamin D levels and a strong immune system.
 A group of Danish scientists believe they may have found the reasoning behind this.
 Their study found that a group of special cells, called “T-cells” are critical for immune defence and are dependent upon adequate levels of vitamin D in the blood.
 When a T-cell is exposed to a foreign bacteria and virus, it sends a signalling device known as a vitamin D receptor.
 If there is vitamin D deficiency in the blood then this T-cell remains dormant and cannot attack the bacteria/virus.

 Studies show a relationship between vitamin D and type 2 diabetes.
 It is thought that vitamin D plays a role in both the regulation and release of insulin.
 Vitamin D deficiency results in less insulin production leading to higher blood sugar levels.
-Smaller studies have indicated that vitamin D supplementation actually reduces high blood sugar levels so this is very encouraging news for those who have a family history of type 2 diabetes.
+Smaller studies have indicated that vitamin D supplementation actually reduces high blood sugar levels, so this is very encouraging news for those who have a family history of type 2 diabetes.

-Vitamin D’s role in depression and anxiety is not fully understood however we do know that vitamin D receptors exist in the brain.
-In animal studies, we know that vitamin D increases serotonin levels in the brain and this effect is thought to be replicated in humans helping to improve mood and a sense of well-being.
+Vitamin D’s role in depression and anxiety is not fully understood, however we do know that vitamin D receptors exist in the brain.
+In animal studies, we know that vitamin D increases serotonin levels in the brain and this effect is thought to be replicated in humans helping to improve mood and a sense of wellbeing.

 People in northern climates experience more heart attacks and growing evidence suggests that low levels of vitamin D may represent a significant but yet unknown contributor to heart disease.
 Ensuring optimal levels of vitamin D may be one of the ways to prevent and treat coronary disease.

 Multiple Sclerosis appears more commonly in northern regions where we are naturally exposed to less sunlight.
-It is generally accepted that the geographical distribution of Multiple Sclerosis indicates that people who do not get as much sun have a higher risk of MS. There is strong evidence to suggest that vitamin D supplementation will be of benefit and this may be due to its anti-inflammatory properties as well as having an impact on auto-immune activity.
+It is generally accepted that the geographical distribution of Multiple Sclerosis indicates that people who do not get as much sun have a higher risk of MS. There is strong evidence to suggest that vitamin D supplementation will be of benefit and this may be due to its anti-inflammatory properties, as well as having an impact on auto-immune activity.

 Osteoporosis is a condition characterised by reduced bone mineral density and an increased risk of bone fractures.
 Vitamin D3, or cholecalciferol, performs several key functions in the prevention of osteoporosis.
 Firstly, it increases both calcium and phosphorus absorption from food in the intestines.
 Secondly, Vitamin D3 promotes the re-absorption of calcium in the kidneys allowing more calcium back into the bloodstream.
 Vitamin D3 also inhibits the release of parathyroid hormone (PTH) and this is significant since PTH stimulates osteoclasts which are bone cells that break down bone tissues.
 Without sufficient Vitamin D, the body will not be able to get sufficient calcium from food into the bloodstream.